Murder of Karina Vetrano: Murder trials

 The first murder trial began on November 5, 2018.
 Lewis entered a plea of not guilty to murder and sexual abuse charges, and faced a sentence of 25 years to life in prison.
 On November 7, Phil Vetrano testified in court on how he created a search party to find his daughter's body.
 Two days later, jurors watched a video tape of Lewis' confession to the murder.
 The tape had been previously played at a 2017 pretrial hearing in Queens Supreme Court.
 On November 14, forensic biologist Linda Razzano testified that Lewis' DNA had a one in 6 trillion chance of someone else sharing a genetic profile.
 Dr. Margaret Prial, who performed Vetrano's autopsy, described her injuries, including a compressed carotid artery in her neck.
 The next day, Assistant District Attorney Brad Leventhal asked Judge Michael Aloise to dismiss nine of the counts against Lewis.
 Four counts remained in the indictment: one of first-degree murder, two of second-degree murder, and one of first-degree sexual abuse.
 The first trial ended with a hung jury due to defensive arguments as well as claims that the DNA evidence was contaminated.

 On November 21, 2018, a judge declared a mistrial, and tentatively scheduled a retrial for January 22, 2019; the retrial was later rescheduled for March 2019.
 In the retrial, Lewis was found guilty on two counts of second-degree murder, one count of first-degree murder, and one count of sexual abuse on April 1, 2019, after five hours of deliberation.
 The sentencing hearing was initially scheduled for April 17, with expectations of a sentence to the maximum penalty of life in prison without the possibility of parole.
 A few days before the scheduled sentencing, however, Lewis' attorneys requested and received a delay, so they could introduce allegations of misconduct among several members of the jury which convicted him.
 On April 23, 2019, Lewis was sentenced to life in prison without the possibility of parole.

-With the final ruling, Lewis maintained that he was innocent, as did various news outlets following the case, reasoning such with the idea of a racially motivated ruling and potential tampering of DNA evidence.
-Outlets also stated that the judge refused to proceed with the case until the juror retracted his conclusion that the defendant was innocent.
-Opponents of the ruling compared the incident to lynching.